Peace lilies are pretty tough. But pests can still affect them and cause anything from yellow leaves to no growth.

 5. Troubleshooting Table

-Here’s an expanded table with additional prevention and treatment tips for each pest:
+This table has additional prevention and treatment tips for each pest: